 Lainie & Miro are experiencing a global education through world travel.

-On their sixth year of travel, 15 countries and many personal changes later, Lainie & Miro continue to slow travel, living an inspired possession-free-lifestyle, volunteering and learning naturally from the world.
+On their seventh year of travel, 15 countries and many personal changes later, Lainie & Miro continue to slow travel, living an inspired possession-free-lifestyle, volunteering and learning naturally from the world.
 They are following their interests on the road, as the planet has been transformed into their classroom.
 Often you will hear Lainie say “we are blessed to be accidental unschoolers” and has become and an advocate for “life learning” at any age.
 Lainie & Miro describe their greatest accomplishment as the ability to participate in the world without fear.

 Q & A with Raising Miro

 We wanted to share our story with you and felt the easiest way to do so was through a little Q & A. If you have other questions for us, please send us a note through our contact form.